-Describe yourself in three words: Fun, inquisitive, seeker Why do you teach Yoga?
+Describe yourself in three words: Fun, inquisitive, clairvoyant Why do you teach Yoga?
 It keeps me present and young at heart.
 No other job in the world requires me to consciously breathe all day long.
 What inspires you?
-Children, anyone who asks questions Where did you get your training/certifications?
+Anyone who asks questions Where did you get your training/certifications?
 I have several certifications and have attended yoga workshops and trainings in all different styles since 1987.
-The biggest influence on my skill as a teacher has been from teaching yoga to thousands of students over the last 15 years-On the job training.
-My style is derived from the yoga tools that are the most effective and most pleasureable ways to live a conscious, healthy and loving life.
-Studio owner;Yoga Training Director and an E-RYT500, susan has studied various yoga styles and yoga fusion formats for more than 25 years, including Baptiste Power Vinyasa, ISHTA, Kundalini, Yin, Restorative, Prenatal, Yoga Nidra and Therapeutic Yoga.
-Susan teaches within the framework of Kriya yoga using the tools of the 8-limbs of yoga.
-Her classes class are sequenced uniquely to inspire strength, flexibility and conscious awareness.
-Expect your yoga practice to surprise you.
+The biggest influence on my skill as a teacher has been from teaching yoga to thousands of students over the last 16 years.
+My style is derived from the yoga tools that are the most effective and most pleasurable ways to live a conscious, healthy and loving life.

 Julie Alter, E-RYT500, completed her training at Thrive Yoga through a collaboration with ISHTA , NYC from 2008-2011.
 She completed a Restorative Teacher Training at ISHTA , NYC in 2013.
 Her interest in meditation lead her to enroll in a two year study of iRest Yoga Nidra and in 2016 became a certified teacher through The Integrative Restoration Institute.